Help Centre

 What is catch-all?

 With catch-all enabled, any email sent to your username domain will be forwarded to you — even if the alias doesn't exist yet.
 The alias is automatically created on its first email.
-For example, if your username is "johndoe", emails to anything@johndoe.mailflusher.com will be received.
+For example, if your username is "mrunknown", emails to anything@mrunknown.mailflusher.com will be received.

 Without catch-all, only pre-existing aliases will receive email.
 Catch-all is available on Standard and Pro plans.